bachman-dev/wanikani-api-types/UPGRADE.md

 #### Subject Markup Parser

-A new method, `parseSubjectMarkup()`, can be used to parse a WaniKani subject mnemonic/hint with subject markup tags into an array of `ParsedSubjectMarkup` nodes, which can be traversed to construct HTML, JSX, and other UI components based on the markup for rendering.
+A new method, {@link parseSubjectMarkup}, can be used to parse a WaniKani subject mnemonic/hint with subject markup tags into an array of `ParsedSubjectMarkup` nodes, which can be traversed to construct HTML, JSX, and other UI components based on the markup for rendering.